 The chakras are 7 energy centers located along the spine.
-By balancing their energies we can bring our body and soul into alignment to lead a blissful life.
+By balancing the energies of our 7 chakras we can bring our body and soul into alignment to lead a blissful life.

-You may have been introduced to the chakras in yoga, meditation, or other spiritual work.
+You may have heard of the 7 chakras in yoga, meditation, or other spiritual work.
 Whatever the case may be, you are now asking a question that has the potential to completely change your life.
 What are the chakras?
 This introduction to the 7 chakras will answer exactly that.

 The chakras are 7 energy centers located along the spine which collectively make up an individual's auric energy field.